-This site tracks individual level times, overall scores, records, and statistics for Chip's Challenge 1, Chip's Challenge 2, and the three fan-made Chip's Challenge Level Packs CCLP1, CCLP2, and CCLP3.
+This site tracks individual level times, overall scores, records, and statistics for Chip's Challenge 1, Chip's Challenge 2, and the four fan-made Chip's Challenge Level Packs CCLP1, CCLP2, CCLP3, and CCLP4.
 Traditional full-game RTA speedruns are very rare and are not covered on this site; leaderboards for those can be found at speedrun.com.

 Please self-report your scores on the CC Zone discussion forum.
 Scores can be reported elsewhere - on the Steam discussion boards for the game, on YouTube, via email, via Skype group chat, via a blimp carrying a personalized message above my house - but there is no guarantee I will see any reports that are not on CC Zone, and it is to the benefit of the community to have all score reports located in one place.
 (Especially if you have a new record to report.)
 There are no requirements to get your scores on the scoreboards; all are welcome.